 “Auto-Plugin Latency Compensation”, when enabled, will compensate for any latency introduced by plugins.

 “Latency Compensation Units (samples | ms)” determines the units that are used to display the latency that the plugins are introducing, or that you are introducing by using manual latency control.

 “Auto-Arm Selected Track” when enabled, automatically arms any selected audio or MIDI track.

 When clicked, the tab within “Default MIDI controller” offers a dialogue.
-You can select a MIDI controller available which will be assigned to the input of every newly created MIDI track.
+Additionally, you can select a MIDI controller available which will be assigned to the input of every newly created MIDI track.

 The “Templates” allow the user to save the current project as default.
 As a default project, it will load upon opening of SoundBridge or after creating a new project.
 Furthermore, the “Restore” tab lets you restore it back to factory defaults.
 “Restore Widgets to Default” resets the GUI layout of SoundBridge.

 The GUI section contains options that allow the user to set up the skins and scale of the entire SoundBridge DAW.
 So choose the style you like, screen resolution, and dimensions.